Kogi, China Partner on $60m Smart Security Architecture to Tackle Insecurity

 The Chief Executive Officer, Kogi State Investment Promotion and Public Private Partnership Agency, Abdulkareem Siyaka, disclosed that a lot of work went into the conceptualisation and design of the project with the Chinese firm, Hytera, to eventually arrive at an investment deal that would greatly improve the state’s economy while also grinding insecurity to halt in Kogi State as well as across adjoining states.

-He noted that the project was expected to create over 685,000 jobs, attract over N591bn investment, yearly, while also encouraging migration to rural areas in the state, adding that a 5G licence had already been acquired by the state from the Nigerian Communications Commission.
+He noted that the project was expected to create over 685,000 jobs, attract over N591 billion investment, yearly, while also encouraging migration to rural areas in the state.
+He added that a 5G licence had already been acquired by the state from the Nigerian Communications Commission.

 Siyaka said, “We are putting the whole state on the map, real-time, virtual, audio and visual, so as you enter Kogi State from anywhere, even though the bush, we will see you.
 I won’t go into too much details because of the sensitivity of the architecture.
 But the components will be manned by a command/control centre.